 Carfentanyl has no taste or color, so a typical user can’t detect it in a source of heroin.
 However, it’s about 2,500 times stronger than heroin, making it one of the most powerful opioids currently available.
 Carfentanyl’s extremely high potency greatly increases the risk of overdose, since a single drop of the pure drug can be lethal if it’s absorbed through the skin.
 A standard dose of naloxone will therefore be insufficient to reverse an overdose of Carfentanyl in most cases.

-At the Florida House Experience (FHE), we understand how these forms of heroin can impact our patients’ lives.
+At FHE Health (FHE), we understand how these forms of heroin can impact our patients’ lives.
 Our staff of medical professionals has all tools needed to help break the cycle of addiction, allowing patients to live fuller lives.
 Contact us today to find out how we can help you or your loved ones.